What does a course need to cover to be accredited as a Qualifying Course?

 How long does my course accreditation last?

 Accreditation lasts for five years or until changes are made to any key area (i.e. duration, teaching staff, content, assessment).
 If this occurs, the course must be reassessed.
-The IEHF reserves the right to carry out random spot checks on any of the accredited courses.
+The IEHF reserves the right to carry out random spot checks on any of the qualifying courses.

 Who will assess my course?